ropellad/LDD3-Notes/Chapter__12_PCI_Drivers.md

 A PCI device can have up to six I/O address regions.
 Each region can have either memory or I/O locations.
 Most devices implement their I/O registers in memory regions, however, unlike normal memory, I/O registers should not be cached by the CPU because each access could have negative side effects.
 A PCI device that implements I/O registers as a memory region marks the difference by setting a “memory-is-prefetchable” bit in its configuration register.
 If the memory region is marked as prefetchable, the CPU can cache its contents and do all sorts of optimization with it.
 Nonprefetchable memory access can’t be optimized because each access can have side effects, just as with I/O ports.

-# %% Why is this and what do we mean by nonprefetchable?

 Peripherals that map their control registers to a memory address range declare that range as nonprefetchable, whereas things like video memory on PCI boards is prefetchable.

 A PCI interface board reports the size and current location of its regions using configuration registers - there are six 32-bit registers whose symbolic names are PCI_BASE_ADDRESS_0 through PCI_BASE_ADDRESS_5.
 Since the I/O space in the standard for PCI is a 32-bit address space, it seems intuitive to use the same configuration interface for memory and I/O. If the device uses a 64-bit address bus, it can declare regions in the 64-bit memory space by using two consecutive PCI_BASE_ADDRESS registers for each region with low bits first.
 It is possible for one device to offer both 32-bit regions and 64-bit regions.